pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/11_Event_API_and_Event_Manager.md

 ### Asset Upload Path

-Certain data types (like image, href, etc ...) allow you to specify a dedicated upload path which defaults to '/_default_upload_bucket' if not otherwise specified in the config yml file or in the class definition.
+Certain data types (like image, relations, etc ...) allow you to specify a dedicated upload path which defaults to '/_default_upload_bucket' if not otherwise specified in the config yml file or in the class definition.

 The [AssetEvents::RESOLVE_UPLOAD_TARGET](https://github.com/pimcore/pimcore/blob/master/lib/Event/AssetEvents.php) event